• Contact Info

 Primary Instructor - Summer 2019 / Fall 2020

-Focuses on the fundamentals of management.
+Focuses on the fundamentals of management from an organizational behavior perspective.
 Students will learn the basic concepts and best practices in the behavioral sciences that can improve their abilities to lead and manage in organizations.
 Frameworks for individual, team, and organizational behavior are presented and discussed.
-Topics include personality traits, culture, decision making, teams, planning, motivation, leadership, well-being and human resources.
-A group project provides practice in teamwork and in applying the frameworks in practice.
-Credit not granted for this course and BCOR 2300, BCOR 2001
+Topics include personality traits, culture, decision making, teams, planning, motivation, leadership, and well-being.
+A semester-long team project provides practice in teamwork and in applying the course concepts.

 • BUSM 2001 - Principles of Marketing and Management